-Separation of the Orbiting Carbon Observatory satellite occurs approximately 13 minutes and 19 seconds after liftoff, with the vehicle in a 640-kilometer (398-mile) injection orbit, from which the spacecraft will subsequently adjust its orbit and reach its final operational orbit of 705 kilometers (438 miles).
-The Taurus launch vehicle sends a signal to fire bolt cutters that release clamp band/springs on the payload adapter, separating the spacecraft at a rate of about 0.6 meters (2 feet) per second.
+Separation of the Orbiting Carbon Observatory-2 satellite occurs approximately 56 minutes and 15 seconds after liftoff, with the vehicle in a 429-mile (690-kilometer) injection orbit, from which the spacecraft will subsequently maneuver over the course of several weeks and adjust its orbit until it reaches its final operational orbit of 438 miles (705 kilometers).
+The Delta II second stage separates from the spacecraft at a relative separation velocity of about 1.7 feet (0.52 meters) per second.